 Doing more with less, adopting a next-gen workplace, integrating new work practices—these things all require change.
 In our work with a range of clients, we’ve honed a number of techniques that can help create successful workplace transitions.

 These practices can be useful in a wide variety of situations—whether a company is moving from an enclosed to open office layout, transitioning to remote work, or adapting to new policies.
 Many of these have been reinforced by user feedback following change engagements.

 - CREATE LEADERS

 - MAKE IT REAL

 The power of a beautiful or attractive solution should not be underestimated.
-Whether it is the information used to present the change, or a future work environment, if people are attracted to and excited by the look of the environment -they will want to be part of it.
+Whether it is the information used to present the change or a future environment itself, appearance matters.
+If people are attracted to and excited by the look of an environment, they will want to be part of it.
 If they like the look and feel of a new software implementation, they will be more inclined to adopt it.

-Change can be a stressful time; however, we are all much more agile and resilient when we are having a good time.
-So wherever possible, make aspects of the change pleasurable, and socially engaging.
+Change can be stressful.
+People are much more agile and resilient when they are having a good time.
+Wherever possible, make aspects of the change pleasurable and socially engaging.
 Find ways to have fun.